uPortal-Project/uPortal/CONTRIBUTING.md

     * [Set](https://help.github.com/articles/set-up-git) up your local git install
     * Clone your fork

+## Communicate first and often

+What contribution are you looking to make?
+Whom will this benefit?
+Would anyone like to know what you're doing?
+Can anyone help you design and scope your contribution?
+Who can validate that it meets the need?

+Your potential bugfix or improvement or new feature should be represented by a JIRA issue in the issue tracker.

+You should probably post on uportal-dev@ signaling your intentions and inviting early input and feedback.

+You may be able to find others to collaborate with for mutual benefit.

 ## Create the working (topic) branch
 Create a "topic" branch on which you will work.
 The convention is to name the branch using the JIRA issue key.
 If there is not already a Jira issue covering the work you want to do, create one.
 Assuming you will be working from the master branch and working on the Jira UP-123 :